 It’s something that practically everyone does or has done: If you cannot open a bag of chips, you tear it open with your teeth instead of using a pair of scissors.
 Some would even go as far as using their teeth to remove the cap of a bottle of beer.
 This is very dangerous as it can result to broken, chipped, and/or knocked out teeth.
 The next time you feel the urge to do so, pause for a moment and tell yourself to reach for the proper tools.

 4. Reduce Your Soda Consumption

 Soda is not only rich in sugar, which attracts acid-producing bacteria in your mouth, but it is also acidic and too much of it can erode your tooth enamel.
 While sugar substitutes in some sodas can potentially reduce cavities, sodas are still highly acidic.
 If you cannot help enjoying a can of your favorite soda, at least drink some water afterward to rinse off the acidity.
-And remember, Is Juice Good for Your Teeth?.
+And remember, fruit juice isn’t better for your teeth.
 It can be just as acidic and just as sugary.
 It’s better to eat whole fruit.
 And remember to rinse after consuming any acidic foods.